GeotrekCE/Geotrek-admin/docs/installation.rst

   Ubuntu Server 14.04 Trusty Tahr (http://releases.ubuntu.com/14.04/)

-A first estimation on system resources is :
+A first estimation of minimal required system resources are :

+* 2 cores
 * 4 Go RAM
 * 20 Go disk space

+For big instances required system resources are :

+* 4 cores
+* 8 Go RAM or more
+* 50 Go disk space or more (20 Go + estimated size of attached files like photos, including elements imported from SIT)

 Installation